longwatermelon/crust/README.md

 ```

 ## Arithmetic
 The four basic math operators (+ - * /) are implemented.
 Order of operations is not, and parentheses are not implemented either.
-Order of operations was braindead and completely arbitrary anyways.
 ```
 include "stdio";

 fn main() -> int {
-  let a: int = 1 + 1;
+  let a: int = 1 - 2;
-  let b: int = a + 1;
-  print(b);
+  print(a);
   return 0;
 };
 ```